isuba-ian-k/Algorithms/README.md

 # Implementation of Machine Learning Algorithms

-IN this repo you will find the raw implementation of various machine learning algorithms.
+In this repo you will find the raw implementation of various machine learning algorithms.